 Final words

 But doing everything else might not be such a breeze.
-This is not something the developers could help to be honest because KDE Plasma just lets you do so much to the interface.
-You can make it a mess that someone else might just get overwhelmed with when trying to use it.
+This is not something the developers could help to be honest because KDE Plasma lets you do so much to the interface.
+You can make it a mess that someone else might get overwhelmed with when using it.
 Or you can make it the sleekest desktop someone has ever seen.

 Reddit user unixporn gives us a good example.